Martin Gruebele: Awards

 Gruebele collaborated with Hanoi University of Science to port the University of Illinois Department of Chemistry undergraduate curriculum for Chemistry to Vietnam.
-He has been on the list of "Teachers Ranked Excellent by their Students" at Illinois multiple times (most recently 2024), and received the School of Chemical Sciences Teaching Excellence Award.
+He has been on the list of "Teachers Ranked Excellent by their Students" at Illinois multiple times (most recently before he retired in 2024), and received the School of Chemical Sciences Teaching Excellence Award.
 He is a contributor to LibreTexts, which makes open-access textbooks available to students.

 Personal

 Gruebele is married to Nancy Makri, who is also a professor of chemistry and physics at University of Illinois at Urbana-Champaign.
 They have two children, Alexander and Valerie.

 He has a strong interest in cycling, running, swimming and triathlon and has competed in many long-distance events, such as the 2013 Boston Marathon, the 2016 solo Race Across America, the 2019 Badwater Ultramarathon, the 1406 mile DECA 2022 World Championship ultratriathlon, the 10 day non-stop run at "6 Days in the Dome" in 2024, 15-IronmanTM-Distances-in-15-Days at "What is the Limit" Garda Lake in 2024, and the Ironman World Championship.
-He has written three how-to books on multi-day ultra-distance cycling, ultratriathlon, and ultrarunning.
+He has written three how-to books on multi-day ultra-distance cycling, ultratriathlon, and ultrarunning, and is an avid scale modeler and pipe organist.